Updated: 17 hours ago

-The "stay at home" advisories had been issued and I had decided to hunker down at my mom's, wanting to do my best help her heal, and keep her safe.
+The "stay at home" advisories had been issued for our area, and I had decided to hunker down at my mom's, wanting to do my best help her heal from her surgery, and keep her safe from COVID.
 Heeding the advice of the health officials, we attempted to set my mother up for prescription delivery vs. going in to the store.
 However, we encountered a glitch somewhere in the system.
 Even though her online account said that she had been successfully set up for delivery, we received a message that her prescription had been filled, and was waiting at the store.
 We attempted to cancel this online, but could not do it successfully.
 And, because the system was showing she had filled the prescription, the account would not allow her to submit a new delivery request.
-My mother attempted to call the store to have the prescription cancelled and returned, and to request assistance getting the prescription delivered.
+So, my mother attempted to call the store, to have the prescription cancelled and returned, and to request assistance getting the prescription delivered.

 She sat on hold for five minutes, ten minutes, thirty minutes, and then we crossed the one hour mark.
-She was in pain from her procedure and was due to take her other medications, so continuing to sit on hold was not an option.
-I geared up in my mask and gloves, with disinfecting wipes and gel and spray in hand, and headed off to the store.
+She was in pain from her procedure, and due to take her other medications, so continuing to sit on hold was not an option.
+So, geared up in my mask and gloves, with disinfecting wipes and gel and spray in hand, I headed off to the store.

-When I walked in, you could immediately feel the tension and fear and confusion both from the customers and the staff.
-As I stood in line at the pharmacy, the other customers all either looked nervous and uncomfortable like I did or they had the defiant "everyone is overreacting" attitude, which just caused everyone else to get more nervous.
-And as I stood in line, I immediately started to hear the pharmacy phone call status which loudly piped through the pharmacy overhead speakers.
-"Two callers on hold," then "three callers on hold," up to one point where there were "six callers on hold," and then the number went back down, and fluctuated as I continued my wait in line.
+When I walked in, you could immediately feel the tension and fear and confusion, both from the customers and the staff.
+As I stood in line at the pharmacy, the other customers all either looked nervous and uncomfortable like I did, or they had the defiant "everyone is overreacting" attitude, which just caused everyone else to get more nervous.
+And as I stood in line, I immediately started to hear the pharmacy phone call status, which loudly piped through the pharmacy overhead speakers.
+"Two callers on hold," then "three callers on hold," up to one point where there were "six callers on hold," and then the number went back down, and continued to fluctuate, as I continued my wait in line.
 As I looked around, I quickly realized the number wasn't fluctuating because callers were being served.
-It was fluctuating because people who had been on hold, were giving up and hanging up, or the system may have been dropping them.
-This was stunning to me because the very reason I was standing in the store against public health advice, was because no one answered the phone, which could have provided all of the support I was now standing in line to receive.
-And the pharmacy staff, who were understandably exhausted and scared themselves, appears to be well passed the point of even noticing the ringing phone, or the overhead speakers.
+It was fluctuating because people who had been on hold, were giving up and hanging up!
+This was stunning to me because the very reason I was standing in the store, against public health advice, was because no one answered the phone, which could have provided all of the support I was now standing in line to receive.
+And the pharmacy staff, who were understandably exhausted and scared themselves, had long since passed the point of even noticing the ringing phone, or the overhead speakers.
 To be clear, I am not being critical of the employees at all.
 What was becoming clear is that a long-known customer service problem that exists in thousands of businesses, and is an operations problem that needs to be solved at the corporate level, was now actually threatening my health and health of every other customer in my situation.

 When I finally got to the front of the line, I asked the pharmacist if the phones were being answered at all.
 Her response to me was that they just could not keep up, given the need to serve the customers at the counter, and also dedicate staff to being on the phone with the insurance companies, while also covering for staff who were out sick or who were too afraid to come to work.